 When a Tooth Can’t Be Saved: Decayed or Broken Tooth Extraction

 Dentists try to save teeth with several different techniques.
 There are times, however, when a filling, root canal, or crown is not the answer.
-Your dentist may recommend an extraction to remedy pain or infection.
+Your dentist may recommend a broken tooth extraction to remedy pain or infection.
 Extreme decay or a broken tooth can lead to many problems.
 An extraction allows you to recover and regain your oral health.
 Extraction is often an urgent procedure, making the cost unexpected.
 Insurance or payment plans can be a big help.
 An extraction is necessary when the tooth is beyond repair.

 Why Dentists Choose Broken Tooth Extraction